Twin Paradox

 Relativistic Doppler Effect: [math]\displaystyle{ f_0 = f \sqrt{\frac{1 – u/c}{1 + u/c}} }[/math]

 While traveling to planet B, [math]\displaystyle{ f_0 = (1/year) \sqrt{\frac{1 – 0.4c/c}{1 + 0.4c/c}} = 0.655/year }[/math].
-On way back (towards Earth), [math]\displaystyle{ f_0 = (1/year) \sqrt{\frac{1 + 0.4c/c}{1 - 0.4c/c}} = 1.53/year }[/math].
-So on trip to planet, he receives [math]\displaystyle{ (0.655/year)(4.59\,years) = 3.01 }[/math] signals.
-On way back, he receives [math]\displaystyle{ (1.53/year)(4.59\,years) = 7.02 }[/math] signals.
+On the way back (towards Earth), [math]\displaystyle{ f_0 = (1/year) \sqrt{\frac{1 + 0.4c/c}{1 - 0.4c/c}} = 1.53/year }[/math].
+So on the trip to the planet, he receives [math]\displaystyle{ (0.655/year)(4.59\,years) = 3.01 }[/math] signals.
+On the way back, he receives [math]\displaystyle{ (1.53/year)(4.59\,years) = 7.02 }[/math] signals.
 This means that over the entire journey, twin 2 receives [math]\displaystyle{ 7.02 + 3.01 \approx 10 }[/math] signals.

 Difficult